 In 1996 I achieved a lifelong dream of owning a number ten set this I bought as an almost unused 1950's red and green No.9 and 9a set from MW Models in Henley-on-Thames*.
 I later purchased a reproduction Meccano four drawer cabinet to keep my "new" number 10 set in.

-I often exhibit my models at Meccano events and put on displays at a local Museum and other events so I like to keep a good range of different types models from different eras built up.
+I often exhibit my models at Meccano events and put on displays at a local Museum of Power near my home and other events so I like to keep a good range of different types models from different eras built up.
 It is good to able to have a dedicated Hobby room that I share with Anne my wife.
 You can view our "Hobby Room" by clicking the picture on the left.

 Shown above is a selection of pages from the 1956 Meccano products catalogue and is typical of those of my childhood days.
 This catalogue was produced around the time of the introduction of new parts and manuals and was probably the heyday for Meccano in the post war period.
 The helicopter is a model from the number 1954 Number 5 manual.
 You can see the Loading shovel built 1997 Marine Engine built 2007 and the Jumbo Crane built 2011 in my Gallery of Meccano Models.